jonmikeli/azureiotdevicesimulator5-dps/docs/HowTo.md

 ## Steps to run the simulator
-The Azure IoT Device Simulator needs two basic things before starting:
+The Azure IoT Device Simulator needs three basic things before starting:
  - settings (need to be updated with proper connection settings)
  - message templates (included by default)
+ - deploy the REST API exposing Azure IoT Hub Service SDK (this is required because module identities cannot be created from the Azure IoT Hub Device SDK).
+The code is provided and it can also be containerized.

- Once those items are ready, a single command allows starting the application.
+ Once those items are ready, a single command runs the application.

 ### Settings
 Settings are based on 3 files: